lowelltwong-alt/airca-fractal-decision-architecture/docs/integrations/README.md

 - machine-readable architecture links
 - artifact anchor and tag design
 - artifact class naming logic
+- theological and higher-order integration
 - system-level design notes
 - practical implementation bridges

-## Expected contents

-Over time, this node may include:

-- AIRCA and RACI crosswalks
-- taxonomy / ontology / decision model integrations
-- machine-readable artifact design notes
-- anchor and tag models
-- artifact class naming notes
-- sequence and dependency maps
-- tradeoff analyses
-- implementation notes
-- examples of how the full architecture works together

-### Current files in this node

-- `machine-readable-artifact-anchors-and-tags.md`
-- `fractal-artifact-class-naming.md`

 ## Working thesis

 The ideas in this repository become more powerful when treated as an integrated architecture rather than as separate concepts.

-Taxonomy, ontology, decision-making, AIRCA, and machine-readable artifacts each do different work.
+Taxonomy, ontology, decision-making, AIRCA, UAIRCA, LAIRCA, and machine-readable artifacts each do different work.

 The integrations node exists to show how that work fits together into a coherent system.